-Our guide to holidays in Padstow & Wadebridge
+Our guide to self-catering holiday cottages in Padstow & Wadebridge

 We have to say it, we don’t think you’ve really experienced Cornwall until you’ve spent a few days in the gorgeous foodie haven that’s Padstow.
 With fisherman’s cottages that huddle around a historic harbour, a seafood scene that put the area on the map and the shimmering Camel Estuary at its feet, Padstow’s one of our favourites.